gannonfaul/csci3308-team-project/TESTING.md

 * **DELETE** Provide a copy of the output showing the results of the automated test cases running.

 ### User-Acceptance Tests:
-* **DELETE** User Acceptance Test plans
-* **DELETE** The purpose of these tests is to have a formatted plan that you could provide to users to go through the steps in using your application and report whether it was successful or not.
-* **DELETE** Provide at least three test cases formatted similar to the following:

 #### Test 1: Verify Installation
-* **Description:** Test that the chrome extension can be installed correctly from the Chrome Web Store
+* **Description:** Test that the chrome extension can be installed correctly from the Chrome Web Store.
-* **Pre-conditions:** User has Google Chrome installed on their computer
+* **Pre-conditions:** User has Google Chrome installed on their computer.
 * **Test Steps:**
  1. Open Google Chrome
  2. Go to chrome://extensions